-The area in front of Plaza Singapura is planted with Leopard Trees (Libidibia ferrea).
-The common name is derived from the distinctive smooth trunk which is light grey to whitishyellow and mottled with brown spots, resembling the hide of a leopard.
+Plaza Singapura The area in front of Plaza Singapura is planted with Leopard Trees (Libidibia ferrea).
+The common name is derived from the distinctive smooth trunk which is light grey to whitish-yellow and mottled with brown spots, resembling the hide of a leopard.
 The tree also produces clusters of bright yellow flowers.
-The two mature trees here are Yellow Flame (Peltophorum pterocarpum) and Angsana (Pterocarpus indicus).
+The Yellow Flame Tree (Peltophorum pterocarpum), planted along this stretch of Orchard Road, is a common wayside tree that produces brilliant yellow flowers.
+3 The Cathav The two mature trees here are a Yellow Flame and an Angsana (Pterocarpus indicus).
 The Angsana is a large deciduous tree that can grow up to 40 m in height.
 It has a characteristic drooping, dome-shaped crown with faintly fragrant yellow flowers.
 This particular Angsana has hosted numerous tree climbing competitions.